Flash in other media: The Flash (1990–1991)

 John Wesley Shipp as the titular protagonist of the television series The Flash.

 The Flash was a live action television series on CBS that starred John Wesley Shipp and Amanda Pays.
-The Flash featured in the series was an amalgamation of the silver-age Flash, Barry Allen, and the modern-age Wally West.
-The only resemblance between the TV Barry Allen Flash and the comic book Barry Allen Flash were his name, his profession as a forensic scientist, and his love interest Iris West played by Paula Marshall (who was very short lived as a love interest in the television series).
-In this version, while working as police detective, Barry was working in the crime lab at the Central City Police Department headquarters one night when a lightning bolt struck his lab, dousing him in electricity and nearby chemicals which soon gave him the ability to run at superhuman speeds, just like in the comics.
+The Flash featured in the series was an amalgamation of the Silver Age Flash, Barry Allen, and the modern-age Wally West.
+The only resemblance between the TV Barry Allen Flash and the comic book Barry Allen Flash was his name, his profession as a forensic scientist, and his love interest Iris West played by Paula Marshall (who was very short-lived as a love interest in the television series).
+In this version, while working as a police detective, Barry was working in the crime lab at the Central City Police Department headquarters one night when a lightning bolt struck his lab, dousing him in electricity and nearby chemicals, which soon gave him the ability to run at superhuman speeds, just like in the comics.

-The series also included and featured an older brother for Barry named Jay Allen (named after Jay Garrick the original Flash) who was also a police officer and a motorcycle cop.
+The series also included and featured an older brother for Barry named Jay Allen (named after Jay Garrick, the original Flash) who was also a police officer and a motorcycle cop.
 Jay was killed in the line of duty by a criminal gang leader named Nicholas Pike.
-After that, Barry donned a special red prototype deep sea diving-suit from Russia designed to withstand friction and pressure, and called himself the Flash.
+After that, Barry donned a special red prototype deep-sea diving suit from Russia designed to withstand friction and pressure, and called himself the Flash.
 By using his new costume and powers, Barry captured Pike and brought him to justice.
 From then on, Barry used his identity as Flash to help bring down other criminals in Central City.
 He became a hero full-time.